ultimatesource/denovogear/denovogear-code/README.txt

 #### Usage:

-        `./denovogear phaser --dnm dnms_file --pgt gts_file --bam alignment --window 1000`
+        `./denovogear phaser --dnm dnm_f --pgt gts_file --bam alignment --window 1000`

 About the arguments,

-	1. 	dnms_file is the list of DNMs whose parental origin is to be determined.
+	1. 	"dnm" is the list of DNMs whose parental origin is to be determined.
 It is a tab delimited file of the format chr pos inherited_base mutant_base
-	2.	gts_file contains the genotypes of the parents and the child.
+	2.	"pgt" contains the genotypes of the child and the parents at SNP sites.
 It is a tab delimited file of the format chr pos child_GT parent1_GT parent2_GT
-	3. The third argument is the alignment file (.bam) containing the reads covering the DNM.
+	3. 	"bam" is the alignment file (.bam) of the child.
-	4. Window size is an optional argument which is the maximum distance between the DNM and a phasing site.
+	4. 	"window" is an optional argument which is the maximum distance between the DNM and a phasing site.
 The default value is 1000.

 #### Output
 	DNM_pos 1:182974758     INHERITED G     VARIANT A